Bond Yields

 Most bonds pay interest semi-annually until maturity, when the bondholder receives the par value, or the bond principal, of the bond back.
 Zero coupon bonds pay no interest, but are sold at a discount to par value, so the interest, which is the difference between par value and the discounted issue price, is paid when the bond matures.
 Nonetheless, the yield of the zero coupon bond is the annualized return, which allows it to be compared to coupon bonds.

-To more easily compare bond yields, there are several different types of yields that can be calculated, including the nominal yield, current yield, yield to maturity, and the taxable equivalent yield.
+To more easily compare bond yields, several yields can be calculated, including the nominal yield, current yield, yield to maturity, and the taxable equivalent yield.

 Nominal Yield, Coupon Rate